 Collingwood, Loren, Jason Morin, and Stephen Omar El-Khatib.
 (2018).
 Expanding Carceral Markets: Detention Facilities, ICE Contracts, and the Financial Interests of Punitive Immigration Policy.
 Race and Social Problems, 10(4), 275-292

 Erinn Lauterbach, Ben Newman, & Sono Shah.
-(Forthcoming).
+(2018).
 Who sees an Hour-glass?
 Assessing Citizens’ Perception of Local Economic In-equality.
 Research & Politics.

 Laursen, John Christian & Kevin Pham.
 (2017).
 Empires for Peace: Denis Veiras’s Borrowings from Garcilaso de la Vega.
 The European Legacy.

 Gonzalez, Benjamin, Loren Collingwood, & Stephen O. El-Khatib.
 (2017).
 The Politics of Refuge: Sanctuary Cities, Crime, and Undocumented Immigration.
 Urban Affairs Review.

 Skulley, Carrey, Andrea Silva, M.J.
 Lang, Loren Collingwood, and Benjamin Bishin.
 (2017).
 Majority Rule vs. Minority Rights: Immigrant Representation Despite Public Opposition on the 1986 Immigration Reform and Control Act.
 Politics, Groups, & Identities.